Hemp Milk and other things I’ve been making in my Vitamix

 Blend on high until smooth; 30 seconds is probably enough.
 It will get frothy.

 Just shake your hemp milk before using; it does separate (another reason I can’t get Mark to drink homemade milks).
 This is barely sweet, which is how I like it.
 Add additional sweetener if you must.
+Sometimes I omit the date entirely.
 It also tastes kinda hempy, I won’t lie.
 If your favorite non-dairy milk is chocolate Silk, this may not be the milk for you.
 I don’t know that I would relish drinking it straight, but I wouldn’t relish drinking ANY milk straight.
 I only use it on cereal, in smoothies, and occasionally in cooking (though not often because I don’t like milky things any more than Mark does).

 I’ve also been making fermented cashew cheese in the Vitamix, but I’m perfecting that, so that’s coming soon to an I Eat Food post near you.